maxpetul/C3X/README.txt

  - Ask/offer gold popup autofills best amount
  - Skip repeated popups asking to replace a tile improvement
  - Group units on right click menu
-  - ** Units with differing charm statuses are not grouped
  - Show coordinates and chopped status in tile info box
  - Show golden age turns remaining
  - No special king unit names in non-regicide games
  - Option to disable worker automation
- - ** On the city screen, hold shift when clicking a specialist to switch to the previous type AI enhancements:
+ - On the city screen, hold shift when clicking a specialist to switch to the previous type AI enhancements:
  - Allow AI to use artillery in the field
  - Force AI to build more artillery and bombers